kneardhead/kneardhead.github.io/content/posts/ricenotes.md

 draft: false
 showthedate: false
 ---
-Spring 2024: MATH 354, MATH 382, MATH 232
+In class typed notes.
 <!--more-->

 I take the LaTeX notes in real time on my Fedora Linux Thinkpad, aided by the incredible flexibility and ergonomics of Vim and Ultisnips.
 I remain indebted to [Gilles Castel](https://castel.dev) for pioneering this incredible ecosystem that makes taking math notes and diagrams faster than hand.
 Currently I am using a fork of the LaTeX package [ahsan.sty](https://github.com/AnglyPascal/sty) that I have trimmed to suit my needs.
 I hope to upload the package [texabit.sty](https://www.youtube.com/watch?v=dQw4w9WgXcQ) after I have a stable code.

 The first few notes are a little bit bad because I am still learning.

 **MATH 354: Honors Linear Algebra**
 \